micsigen/obuda22task/README.md

 # Fibonacci backend service with Spring

-This guide walks you through the process of creating a "`Fibonacci`" application with Spring.
+This guide walks you through the process of creating a *Fibonacci* application with Spring.

 # What You Will Build